AFM-SPM/TopoStats/docs/advanced/grainstats.md

 ![Grain Stats image table pt1](../_static/images/grainstats/ts2_gs_metrics.png)

 ## The `all_statistics.csv` file
 The `all_statistics.csv` file lists metrics for each unique combination of `grain_number`, `class_number`, and `subgrain_number`, described below.
-Note that `class_number` will always be 1 if standard grain finding or a binary U-Net model is used for segmentation, but more classes will be included if multi-class segmentation approaches are used.
+Note that `class_number` will always be constant if standard grain finding or a binary U-Net model is used for segmentation, but more classes will be included if multi-class segmentation approaches are used.
+You can define custom class names within the `grainstats` section of the config file to replace numeric values in the `class_number` column with meaningful labels.
+This can be particularly useful for downstream analysis of extracted metrics.

 | Column Name        | Description                                                                                                                                               |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|